By J. Kent Messum

 Think Survivor, on heroin.
 Utterly gripping but this is a dark, gritty little tale.

 The Rest of It:

-To view Dustin’s other TLC tour stops, click here.
+To visit his other tour stops, click here.

-Source: Review and giveaway copy provided by the publisher via TLC Book Tours.
+Source: Review and giveaway copies provided by the publisher via TLC Book Tours.

 Disclosure: This post contains Indiebound affiliate links.